Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 How do I estimate mileage?

-Your annual mileage could affect the cost of your motorhome insurance, so it’s useful to know.
 If you regularly drive your motorhome, you can multiply the miles you drive in a typical week by 52.

 If you only use your motorhome for occasional long trips, it’s a bit trickier.
 Google Maps is a useful resource, allowing you to plot a trip with multiple destinations and find the approximate mileage.